thinred/ipfilt/README.md

 # ipfilt
-A small UNIX utility to highlight IPs and show basicgeolocation info.
+A small UNIX utility to highlight IPs and show basic geolocation info.
 You can pipe some logs to it, and you'll get colorized output with highlighted IPv4's + geoinformation about each address.
 For example: